top of page

 Curated by Talking Sculpture Making (TSM) and Charlotte Cullen

-The symposium with keynote speaker Griselda Pollock will be on the 21st March.
+The symposium with keynote speaker Griselda Pollock was on the 21st March 2024.

 In collaboration with Swedish composer Anna Svensdotter, this is a short film about my sculpture Ac in Dalby forest as part of the Selfscapes exhibition in 2018